 - Grad PLUS: Grad PLUS Counseling and PMPN

 Pepperdine Graziadio Business School offers a monthly payment plan option, your term balance can be divided into two or three payments.
-Please visit Student Accounts to learn more about payment options.
+Please visit Student Accounts to learn more about payment options and tuition due dates.

 For graduate students, change in financial situation does not change federal aid eligibility.
 Undergraduate students should contact the Financial Aid Office to find out if the student is eligible for additional grants from federal and/or state.